Leo Syntax Cheatsheet

 let third: field = t.2;

-There are three variants of functions:
+There are three kinds of functions in Leo 4.0:

 Direct/indirect recursive calls are not allowed.